ekocak02/Causal-GraphRAG-AI-Agent/README.md

 *   **$\beta_t$:** Sensitivity of an asset to a factor (Rate, GDP, etc.) at time $t$.
 *   **$\sigma_{\beta}$:** Increases during "Crisis" regimes, causing correlations to break down (contagion effect).

-## 🤝 Contributing

-Contributions are welcome!
-Please open an issue to discuss proposed changes or submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License.